loc36-svc/svc1/README.md

 #### Response:

-	service 1 should ordinarily return HTTP response code 200, and if any other code is returned.
+	Service 1 should ordinarily return HTTP response code 200, and if any other code is returned.
 A fatal error should be assumed to have happened.

-	if the HTTP response code is 200, a JSON data would also be provided:
+	If the HTTP response code is 200, a JSON data would also be provided:

 		{
 			response: "{x}",
 			responseCode: "{y}"
 		}

-	this JSON data provides the response of the service request.
+	This JSON data provides the response of the service request.

 	Possible response codes are: